Home SVEDBERG DCDT+ Download Custom Software Useful Links How to Order Installation Help

 System Requirements

 This program also requires the Microsoft .NET framework to be present on the computer.
-This is often already true for newer computers.
+This is usually already true for newer computers.
 If it is not already present, this is detected during installation and a link is given so it can be downloaded from Microsoft and installed.

 Although SVEDBERG will run correctly at a 640x480 (VGA) video resolution, a resolution of 1024 x 768 or higher is highly recommended.